na-na-hi/renget/archive/chrprompt2.md

 >Elm-anon: Probably would still be hanging in a certain Discord server that has pretty much been on life-support for years, meaning much less interactions with others.
 I also don't think I would ever have tried serious drawing or writing without this fateful occurence.
 It's just too bad that I have been busy with college to interact more.

 >Chespin-Anon: Probably a whole lot of nothing, like I had been doing for years prior.
 Possibly looking for something PMD-related to work on because I can never stay away from this stuff for long.
 It's still pretty crazy to me that this has gone on as long as it has, along with everything else.

+>Carrot-Anon: I already am in another project, to be honest Clover was a side project that suddenly became my main focus from time to time but yeah, i'd be focusing more in the other project i have

 How many of the doors around the guild have handles or doorknobs, if any?
 >Kiyo-Anon: I know there are doors in the basement that have handles because they're kept locked.
 Most other doors, I'd imagine, just swing open either way.